 Effect of foliar frequency on economic analysis of banana plantlets

-In determining the most economically acceptable treatment, Partial and dominance analysis were conducted for the data of Plantlets of the released banana cultivar Grand Naine were produced in the Plant Tissue Culture Laboratory of Kassala and Gash Research Station using market prices for plantlets and foliar fertilizers.
-All costs and returns were calculated on per-1000 planets basis in SDG. .
-Results showed treatment of Alnoha foliar fertilizer frequencies every week of Sprayer resulted in the highest net return.
-This result indicates the profitability and superiority of these treatments for producing banana Plantlets in Kassala.
+In determining the most economically acceptable treatment, Partial and dominance analysis were conducted for the data of Plantlets of the released banana cultivar Grand Nain were produced in the Plant Tissue Culture Laboratory of Kassala and Gash Research Station using market prices for plantlets and foliar fertilizers.
+All costs and returns were calculated on per-1000 plantlets basis in SDG. .
+Results showed treatment of Alnoha foliar fertilizer frequencies every week of sprayer resulted in the highest net return.
+This result indicated the profitability and superiority of these treatments for producing banana Plantlets in Kassala.
 (Tables 6 and 7).
 Therefore, the economic evaluation based on partial budget analysis indicated that using of Alnoha foliar fertilizer frequencies every week of Sprayer was the most stable and economically feasible treatment.

 Table 6 Effect of foliar frequency on economic analysis of banana plantlets